 That said, there are several general tips for marketing mysteries.
 Here are just a few:

 More so than any other genre, mystery and thriller readers and writers have the chance to meet others at various meet-ups.
 From the large, annual Mystery Writers Conference to the smaller “Love is Murder” convention, find out what’s going on close to you and consider attending, exhibiting, or even applying for a panel.
 To cut costs, consider getting a group of local writers together to jointly sponsor a table.
 While there, don’t shy away from others; make connections and friendships that will improve your writing and your ability to promote.

 Increase your social media presence

 Whether it’s Twitter, Pinterest, blogging, or all of the above, it’s important you have a presence online.
-Readers want to connect with writers and all of these mediums are an easy (once you get the hang of ’em) way to do so.
+Readers want to connect with writers and these mediums are an easy (once you get the hang of ’em) way to do so.
 If you’re unsure of what to blog about, consider writing about your top ten favorite mystery novels, why you love a specific author, an exclusive interview with an up-and-coming writer, or what inspired you to become a writer.
-Make sure to tweet, pin, and update your fans and followers about what you’re up to whenever possible.
+Tweet, pin, and update your fans and followers about what you’re up to.

 Tease Your Readers